lumeland/lume.land/docs/configuration/using-typescript.md

 </lume-code>

-Or extend the interface with your own types, for example:
+You can also extend the interface with your own types, for example:

 <lume-code>